Adam D. Perler, DPM, FACFAS

 He then went on to complete his education with a mini-fellowship in Ilizarov (external fixation) Orthopedic Lower Extremity Reconstructive Surgery at the Russian Ilizarov Science Center for Restorative Traumatology and Orthopaedics in Kurgan, Russian Federation under Professor Shetsov.
 He then traveled to Hannover, Germany where he completed an AO International Orthopedic Trauma Fellowship at the world-renowned Hannover Medical Center, Department of Trauma under the guidance of Professor Christian Krettek.

-Dr. Perler is fully engaged in new product innovation and has several innovations that are currently in the design phases, and is holding one patent with two pending on a new total ankle joint replacement system.
-He has been involved in new product development from the onset of practice and has served as a Key Opinion Leader and consultant for several orthopedic device manufacturers, including Biomet, Synthes, Stryker, MMI, Artelon, Solana Surgical, Tides Medical, and Fx Devices.
-He served as an adviser for Swarm Interactive and New Balance.
+Dr. Perler is fully engaged in new product innovation and has several innovations that are currently in the design phases.
+He has is actively involved in new product development from the onset of practice and co-founded InMotus Medical, a company that specializes in medical device conceptual development and incubation, has served as a Key Opinion Leader and consultant for several orthopedic device manufacturers, including Biomet, TriMed, Synthes, Stryker, MMI, Artelon, Solana Surgical, Tides Medical, and TaC Surgical.
+He served as an educational adviser for Swarm Interactive and New Balance.

 In 2013, he was recognized by the Indiana Podiatric Medical Association with a special award for his dedication and service to community.
 Dr. Perler has also served as Section Chair of Podiatric Surgery for the St. Vincent Hospital System.

 He is married and has two beautiful little girls.
 He is an avid cyclist and recently competed and placed 8th at the US Masters National held at the Major Taylor Velodrome in Indianapolis.
 He has also won three State Championships on both the road and track in cycling.
-He enjoys photography, painting, hiking, and spending time with his family.
+In his free time, he enjoys photography, painting, hiking, and especially spending time with his family.